SiliconLabsSoftware/docs-matter/sld292-matter-wifi-enabling-features/wifi-sleepy-end-device.md

 **Note**: A quick-start guide on the Energy Profiler user interface is in the Simplicity Studio User's Guide's [Energy Profiler User Interface section](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-tools-energy-profiler/energy-profiler-user-interface).

-### Power Consumption Measurement Using Energy Profiler for Wi-Fi Devcies
+### Power Consumption Measurement Using Energy Profiler for Wi-Fi Devices

 Analyze the power values using Energy Profiler.